andrewda/node-steam-guide/Chapter 7 - Updating the Handlebars Frontend/Chapter 7.1 - Simple Updates/README.md

 </html>
 ```
 We added `Font-Awesome` support & made use of it.
 Also, many `div` containers have been created, and `class` tags added.
+The login message has been changed, and a Steam icon added to it.
+The "welcome" header now includes the user's avatar after their name.
+Their have been some style additions to the headers.
+A list container was added to the "Deposit", "Withdraw", and "Logout" buttons.